ThinkWithPbody/Yifu-Pages/content/Projects/2024/mINeCraFT club Guide.md

 P = List Players (Minimap Icon)
 %%- F = Torch
     > Place torch from hotbar.%%
-%%K = Quark Placement Orientation Lock
+K = Quark Placement Orientation Lock
-    Locks the placement orientation of blocks such as stairs.%% L = Advancements
+- *Locks the placement orientation of blocks such as stairs.*
+L = Advancements
 N + Mouse2 = Carry On
 - *Works on entities within a small range.*